TERREMEMBER/znbase/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/common-code.md

 The solution to the [Bacon Numbers](../../bacon-numbers/) problem needs only the _shortest path_ to all those actors who have a transitive "both acted in the same movie" relationship to Kevin Bacon.
 But, in general, there will be _many_ paths that reflect this transitive relationship.
 Indeed, there might even be two or more paths that each has the same shortest length.

 The _"restrict_to_shortest_paths()"_ procedure finds just one shortest path to each reachable node from the set of all paths to reachable nodes.
 When there do exist two or more shortest paths to the same node, it selects the first one in the path sorting order.
 The advantage of this scheme over picking one of the contenders randomly is that the result is deterministic.
 This allows for a meaningful comparison between the result from running two overall analyses in two different databases.
-This is crucial when the aim is to confirm that PostgreSQL and YugabyteDB produce the same result from the same starting data, where, without a reliable ordering scheme, differences in physical data storage might produce different actual orders of results.
+This is crucial when the aim is to confirm that PostgreSQL and ZNbaseDB produce the same result from the same starting data, where, without a reliable ordering scheme, differences in physical data storage might produce different actual orders of results.

 Notice how ordinary (non-recursive) CTEs are used, just as functions and procedures are used in procedural programming, to encapsulate and name distinct steps in the code.
 Try to implement the logic without using this technique.
 The exercise will very vividly highlight the expressive value that the `WITH` clause provides.